Kousi0805/Kousi0805/README.md

 ---

+####**Internship**
+-  Skilled in Networking, Linux Administration, AWS Cloud, and Cybersecurity, with hands-on exposure to network security, vulnerability assessment, and incident response through an internship in IMS Cybersecurity at KGISL Micro college.

+---

 #### **Interests**
-- **Technical:** Blockchain, Website Development, Digital Marketing
+- **Technical:** Blockchain, Digital Marketing
 - **Non-Technical:** Handcrafting, Designing

 ---